-All in all, we think, the arguments so far presented against Positive Egalitarianism are unpersuasive and thus don't give us any decisive or new reasons to reject views that ascribe positive value to equality.
-Hence, it might still play an important role in population ethics and in the evaluation of future population outcomes, and as such, deserves further attention.
-Of course, there are many interesting unresolved issues that remain for positive egalitarians to address, to which we hope to return in future work.48
+Positive egalitarianism is the view that ascribes positive value to relations of equality in addition to negative value to relations of inequality.
+In this article, we have developed this view further and tried to show how some of the recently presented criticisms against it are unpersuasive and don't give us decisive or new reasons to reject it.
+Moreover, positive egalitarianism adds a new set of exciting issues to the traditional discussion of egalitarianism which deserve further attention and development.
+Of course, there are many interesting but unresolved issues that remain for positive egalitarians to address, to which we hope to return in future work.58